formlio/forml/docs/workflow/index.rst

 .. caution::
-    At its core, the workflow internals explained in the following chapters are built around the Graph theory and SW+ML engineering principles, which might feel way too involved from a general data-science perspective.
+    At its core, the workflow internals explained in the following chapters are built around the Graph theory and SW+ML engineering principles, which might feel way too involved from a general data science perspective.
 Fortunately, this level of detail is not required for the usual day-to-day work with the existing high-level ForML :ref:`operators <operator>`.

 ForML is providing a convenient API for defining complex workflows using simple notation based on